-This section also includes instructions on how to read the maintenance minder messages on the information display or multi-information display (depending on models), and instructions for simple maintenance tasks you may want to take care of yourself.
+This section also includes instructions on how to read the Maintenance Minder messages on the information display or multi-information display (depending on the model), and instructions for simple maintenance tasks you may want to take care of yourself.

 If you have the skills and tools to perform more complex maintenance tasks on your vehicle, you may want to purchase the service manual.
-See page 407 for information on how to obtain a copy, or see your dealer.
+See page 405 for information on how to obtain a copy, or see your dealer.